Engee documentation

 Yes

-# Volumetric flow rate table, q(s,dp) — volume flow rate array
+# Volumetric flow rate table, q(s,dp) — array of volume flow values

 Details

-Matrix of volume flow rates based on independent values of differential pressure and position of the control element. and are the dimensions of the corresponding vectors:
+A matrix of volumetric flow rates based on independent values of differential pressure and position of the control element. and – these are the sizes of the corresponding vectors:

-• - number of elements in the Pressure drop vector, dp;
+• — the number of elements in the parameter Pressure drop vector, dp;

-• - number of elements in the Control member position vector, s.
+• — the number of elements in the parameter Control member position vector, s.

 Dependencies